Table of Contents

 - Conflict of Interest or Bias that affected the fairness of the proceeding: A conflict of interest or bias by the SCO, the Panel, or other College official materially affecting the fairness of the process.

-- Clearly Erroneous Determination (Weight of the Evidence): The determination of responsibility is clearly erroneous because it is substantially contrary to the weight of the evidence in the record.
+- Clearly Erroneous Determination (Weight of the Evidence): The determination of responsibility is clearly erroneous because it is substantially contrary to the weight of the evidence in the case record.

 - Disproportionate / Inconsistent Sanction: The sanction imposed is clearly disproportionate to the violation and substantially inconsistent with the College’s published sanctioning guidelines, considering the Respondent’s cumulative conduct/disciplinary history and the totality of circumstances.